Helen Johnston MBACP (Accred)

 - Emotional abuse

 - Passive aggressive behaviour

-A free 30 minute (over 12 years old) consultation will be offered at the beginning of our relationship.
+A free 30 minute face to face or telephone consultation for Adults (18 years +) at the beginning of our relationship.

 Discounted rates for counselling students and those people in receipt of benefits may apply.
 Please get in contact with me for further information.